prataprc/prataprc.github.io/_posts/2013-05-18-blog-with-pagd.md

 Second, setup a virtual environment to install Pagd and its dependencies.
 The following example assumes Python-3.2 as your python version.
-You can change it to Python-3.3 or later based on you machine's python version.
+You can change it to Python-3.3 or later based on your machine's python version.

 ```bash
 # To install on ubuntu